Skip to contents

 • You have eGFR (mL/min/1.73 m^2) and optionally UACR (mg/g) and want KDIGO staging.

-• You need explicit handling of missing inputs and optional extreme-value screening.
+• You need explicit handling of missing inputs.

 • You want a lightweight KDIGO risk label without age adjustment.